Robert Bloch: Psycho

 Bloch won the Hugo Award for Best Short Story for "That Hellbound Train" in 1959, the same year that his sixth novel, Psycho, was published.
 Bloch had written an earlier short story involving dissociative identity disorder, "The Real Bad Friend", which appeared in the February 1957 Mike Shayne Mystery Magazine, that foreshadowed the 1959 novel Psycho.
-However, Psycho also has thematic links to the story "Lucy Comes to Stay."
+However, Psycho also has thematic links to the story "Lucy Comes to Stay".
 Also in 1959, Bloch delivered a lecture titled "Imagination and Modern Social Criticism" at the University of Chicago; this was reprinted in the critical volume The Science Fiction Novel (Advent Publishers).
 His story "The Hungry Eye" appeared in Fantastic (May).
 This was also the year in which, despite having graduated from painting watercolours to oils, he gave up painting completely.

 Norman Bates, the main character in Psycho, was very loosely based on two people.
-First was the real-life serial killer Ed Gein, about whom Bloch later wrote a fictionalized account, "The Shambles of Ed Gein".
+First was the real-life killer Ed Gein, about whom Bloch later wrote a fictionalized account, "The Shambles of Ed Gein".
 (The story can be found in Crimes and Punishments: The Lost Bloch, Volume 3).
 Second, it has been indicated by several people, including Noel Carter (wife of Lin Carter) and Chris Steinbrunner, as well as allegedly by Bloch himself, that Norman Bates was partly based on Calvin Beck, publisher of Castle of Frankenstein.
 Bloch's basing of the character of Norman Bates on Ed Gein is discussed in the documentary Ed Gein: The Ghoul of Plainfield, which can be found on Disc 2 of the DVD release of the remake of The Texas Chainsaw Massacre (2003).
 However, Bloch also commented that it was the situation itself – a mass murderer living undetected and unsuspected in a typical small town in middle America – rather than Gein himself who sparked Bloch's storyline.
 He writes: "Thus the real-life murderer was not the role model for my character Norman Bates.
 Ed Gein didn't own or operate a motel.
 Ed Gein didn't kill anyone in the shower.
 Ed Gein wasn't into taxidermy.
 Ed Gein didn't stuff his mother, keep her body in the house, dress in a drag outfit, or adopt an alternative personality.
 These were the functions and characteristics of Norman Bates, and Norman Bates didn't exist until I made him up.
 Out of my own imagination, I add, which is probably the reason so few offer to take showers with me."